Tiramisioux/cinemate/README.md

 External drive should be formatted as ntfs or ext4 and be labeled "RAW".

 For starting/stopping recording:
-- from phone, tap the preview screen
+- fin web browser, tap (or click) the preview screen
 - from CLI (running Cinemate manually), type `rec`
 - via GPIO, attach a momentary switch (or simply short circuit) to GPIO 04 or 05